stjude/XenoCP/README.md

 $ gradle :xenocp:installDist
 ```

-Add the artifacts under `xenocp/build/install` to your Java CLASSPATH.
+Add the artifacts under `build/install/xenocp/lib/` to your Java CLASSPATH.
+Add the artifacts under `build/install/xenocp/bin` to your PATH.

 ## Usage